 ADA Certification Statement and Accessibility Inventory

-The West Virginia Commission on the Arts affirms that without equal accessibility there can be no equal opportunity.
-And, without equal opportunity the values that the arts bring to the citizens of West Virginia are diminished.
-Accessibility and equity are expansive matters, and ones that are bound by both legal and ethical requirements.
-Legally, the WV Commission on the Arts must comply with Federal regulations set forth with Title VI of the Civil Rights Acts of 1964, Title IX of the Educational Amendments of 1972, Section 504 of the Rehabilitation act of 1973, the Age Discrimination Act of 1975, the Americans with Disabilities Act (ADA) of 1990, and all directives published by the National Endowment for the Arts.
+The West Virginia Commission on the Arts affirms that without equal accessibility there can be no equal opportunity, and without equal opportunity the values that the arts bring to the citizens of West Virginia are diminished.
+The West Virginia Commission on the Arts must comply with Federal regulations set forth within Title VI of the Civil Rights Acts of 1964, Title IX of the Educational Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, the Americans with Disabilities Act (ADA) of 1990, and all directives published by the National Endowment for the Arts.
 Specifically, Title VI, Section 504 and Title IX prohibit discrimination with regard to age, race, color, national origin, disability or sex.
-As the WV Commission on the Arts administers funding from the National Endowment for the Arts, the Commission is legally obligated to ensure that all of these mandated requirements are met.
-Ethically, the WV Commission on the Arts asserts that to achieve the obligatory goals of equal opportunity and accessibility then protections against discrimination must be expanded to include ancestry, marital or family status, pregnancy, veteran status, religion, creed, sexual orientation, genetic information, gender identity and gender expression.
+As the West Virginia Commission on the Arts administers funding from the National Endowment for the Arts, the Commission is legally obligated to ensure that all of these mandated requirements are met.

 Our Objectives